Click Banner to Return to Home Page

 SAT FEB 14 DAY 34 (Kwe-Kwe, Zimbabwe)

 I woke up this morning with my leg looking real ugly.
 I had a bit of trouble getting out of my tent, as the group from the Exodus truck which has been travelling with us have decided to Zap Strap our tents closed.
 Dale had one of the locals look at my leg and he figures its either an infected ulcer or a Putzi fly infestation, both of which need immediate medical attention.
 I bummed a ride into town and went to see a doctor who said I was lucky I got to him when I did.
-He did something to my leg and gave me a prescription for antibiotics and I went on my way.
+It was in fact a Putzi fly, whatever that is, I think its local slang for a blowfly.
+He excised it and gave me a prescription for antibiotics and I went on my way.

 We met the others at the famous Natural History Museum in Bulawayo, said to be the best in Africa.
 I wasn't that impressed, but then I wasn't feeling that good either.
 Besides, I must have seen half the Museums in the world by now.
 You can only take so much.

 After lunch, we drove to Kwe-Kwe for our last nights camping.
 There is a bar here and tonight Norm (a lampshade on the head at a party type) got a hold of his wife's bathing suit, and showed up in it.
 This started a trend and several of us joined him.
 Megan was asleep, already, and I couldn't find her bathing suit, so my opportunity to dress in drag, passed.

 We got up at 6AM this morning.
 The person who runs this campsite has horses and we are going to play polo cross.
 I must be crazy, with my leg hurting the way it does, but how often do you get an opportunity to play polo on a horse unless your Prince Charles?
 Megan decided to opt out.